adempiere/adempiere-ui-gateway/README.md

 It consists of a *docker compose* project that defines all services needed to run ADempiere, Postgres, ZK, Vue and other services.

-A configuration file (_.env_) define all modifiable values (e.g. release versions) to be used in the service creation; also a start script (_start-all.sh_) defines the stack, i.e. the services to be used.
+A configuration file (_.env_) defines all modifiable values (e.g. release versions) to be used in the service creation; a start script (_start-all.sh_) defines the stack, i.e. the services to be used.
 Any combination of the services offered is possible.

 When executed e.g. with the command _docker compose up_, the *docker compose* project eventually runs the services defined in *docker-compose files* as Docker containers.
 The running Docker containers comprise the application stack.